 Math will be taught by skill level – Algebra I, Geometry, Algebra II, Pre-calculus, and AP Calculus.
 Math is taught twice each week – in a live class on Mondays and in a virtual class mid-week.
 It is required that students attend both class periods.
 We encourage Algebra II students with an aptitude in math to prepare for the SAT Math I Subject Test and Pre – Calculus students with an aptitude in math to prepare for the SAT Math II Subject Test.
 In AP Calculus, a special emphasis will be given to preparation for the National AP Exam.

-R1 students are scheduled to take Biology, R2 students are scheduled to take Chemistry, and R3 students are scheduled to take Physics.
-Chemistry has a math prerequisite of Algebra I. Physics has a math prerequisite of Algebra I, Geometry, and basic Trigonometry functions.
+R1 students are scheduled to take Physics, R2 students are scheduled to take Biology, and R3 students are scheduled to take Chemistry.
 We encourage Biology, Chemistry, and Physics students with an aptitude in the sciences to prepare for the SAT Subject Test in those areas.
-If your student is prepared to take a science other than the science he/she is scheduled to take, please let us know and we can try to accommodate your student.

 This class will teach the practical skills required for launching well into the next phase of life.
 The course will cover: goal setting, gifts and talents assessments, translating skills and gifts into a career, becoming a self-directed learner, exploring interest areas, marketing yourself, finding where to learn after CC, finding mentors, and landing internships.
 In this course, students will have the chance to dive more deeply into an area of study that excites them and learn how to translate the education they’ve received so far into marketable skills.